ESAGuard Letter Protection™

 - Occasionally, a landlord will reject your first submittal (e.g., seeking additional therapeutic clarification).

-- Your landlord or airline must have allowed you two or more attempts to cure any alleged defect in your paperwork.
+- Your landlord must have allowed you two or more attempts to cure any alleged defect in your paperwork.

-- Each rejection must be in writing from the landlord or airline, and then submitted to us, allowing our team to help “cure” any unresolved issue.
+- Each rejection must be in writing from the landlord, and then submitted to us, allowing our team to help “cure” any unresolved issue.

 You are not eligible for a refund if any of the following have occurred: